 Is nonstick cookware safe?
 How you answer that question really depends on how you define "safe."
-Here, we cover as many bases as possible to provide a comprehensive answer.
+Here, we cover as many bases as possible to provide a comprehensive overview.
 This way, you can decide for yourself whether nonstick cookware meets your own safety guidelines or not.

 Why Is There So Much Controversy About Nonstick Cookware?